 THIS CRUISE CONTRACT IS A LEGALLY BINDING CONTRACT, WHETHER OR NOT SIGNED BY GUEST OR GUEST'S RESPONSIBLE ADULT.
 IT IS ISSUED BY CARRIER BASED ON THE GUEST'S ACCEPTANCE, INDIVIDUALLY OR THROUGH GUEST’S RESPONSIBLE ADULT, ALWAYS SUBJECT TO THE TERMS AND CONDITIONS SET OUT THEREIN.

-THE GUEST AND RESPONSIBLE ADULT SHOULD PAY SPECIAL ATTENTION TO CLAUSES 9 THROUGH 23 INCLUSIVE WHICH MAY LIMIT THE RIGHTS OF GUEST AND EXCULPATE FROM LIABILITY THE CARRIER, THE VESSEL AND ANY OF THEIR AGENTS, EMPLOYEES OR CONTRACTORS.
+THE GUEST AND RESPONSIBLE ADULT SHOULD PAY SPECIAL ATTENTION TO CLAUSES 9 THROUGH 23, INCLUSIVE WHICH MAY, INCLUDING THE CLASS-ACTION WAIVER IN CLAUSE 12, WHICH LIMIT THE RIGHTS OF GUEST AND EXCULPATE FROM LIABILITY THE CARRIER, THE VESSEL AND ANY OF THEIR AGENTS, EMPLOYEES OR CONTRACTORS.

 For valuable consideration it is mutually agreed between Magical Cruise Company, Limited, doing business as Disney Cruise Line, and Guest as follows: